Our curriculum is with our children at its centre. We want our children to develop their:

 For Key stage 1 and 2

 Foundation subjects have started to be assessed using the Clive Davies Learning Challenge curriculum skills and knowledge maps.
-We use pre and post learning challenges to monitor the effectiveness of the learning.
+We discuss prior knowledge and assess through post learning challenges to monitor the effectiveness of the learning.

 In Key Stage 1 and 2 we track progress using a range of formative and summative assessments to measure the impact of our learning.